 DHS to Restore Medicaid Upon Request for People Affected by Carr Decision

 Under orders issued by a federal judge in January and March 2023 in the case Carr v.
-Becerra, the Pennsylvania Department of Human Services (DHS) was required to reinstate full Medicaid to Pennsylvanians with Medicare who lost Medicaid during the COVID public health emergency.
-However, DHS’s plans to systematically restore coverage for the impacted population has not come to fruition, meaning most people whose Medicaid was supposed to be restored still do not have coverage.
-Because of the delays, DHS is now agreeing to restore Medicaid for people covered by the Carr orders upon request.
+Becerra, the Pennsylvania Department of Human Services (DHS) was required to reinstate full Medicaid coverage to Pennsylvanians with Medicare who lost their Medicaid during the COVID public health emergency.
+However, DHS’s plan to systematically restore coverage for those impacted has not come to fruition, so most people whose Medicaid was supposed to be restored still do not have coverage.
+Because of the delays, DHS has agreed to restore Medicaid for people covered by the Carr orders upon request.

 Background